Azure/bicep-registry-modules/avm/res/network/vpn-server-configuration/README.md

 - Required: Yes
 - Type: string

+### Parameter: `aadAudience`

+The audience for the AAD/Entra authentication.
+Required if configuring Entra ID authentication.

+- Required: No
+- Type: string

+### Parameter: `aadIssuer`

+The issuer for the AAD/Entra authentication.
+Required if configuring Entra ID authentication

+- Required: No
+- Type: string

+### Parameter: `aadTenant`

+The audience for the AAD/Entra authentication.
+Required if configuring Entra ID authentication

+- Required: No
+- Type: string

 ### Parameter: `radiusServerAddress`

-The address of the Radius server.
-Required if configuring Radius.
+The address of the RADIUS server.
+Required if configuring a single RADIUS.

 - Required: No
 - Type: string

 ### Parameter: `radiusServerSecret`

-The Radius server secret.
-Required if configuring Radius.
+The RADIUS server secret.
+Required if configuring a single RADIUS server.

 - Required: No
 - Type: securestring

 ### Parameter: `vpnClientRootCertificates`

-The VPN Client root certificates for the configuration.
+The VPN Client root certificate public keys for the configuration.
 Required if using certificate authentication.

 - Required: No
 - Type: array
 - Default: `[]`

-### Parameter: `aadAudience`

-The audience for the AAD/Entrance authentication.

-- Required: No
-- Type: string

-### Parameter: `aadIssuer`

-The issuer for the AAD/Entrance authentication.

-- Required: No
-- Type: string

-### Parameter: `aadTenant`

-The audience for the AAD/Entrance authentication.

-- Required: No
-- Type: string

 ### Parameter: `enableTelemetry`